hhandika/segul/README.md

 - Windows
 - Windows Subsystem for Linux (WSL)

+> Notes for Windows users: We recommend using [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) to take full advantages of the app features.

 ## Quick Start

 If you are familiar with [the Rust programming language](https://en.wikipedia.org/wiki/Rust_(programming_language)) and its development [toolchain](https://www.rust-lang.org/learn/get-started), the best option is to install the app using the Rust package manager: [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 In addition to cargo, for Linux system (including WSL), it requires the C-development toolkit, `build-essential` for Debian-based distributions or its equivalent in other Linux distributions.